 Antimicrobials limit the proliferation of bacteria and yeast in the ear canals.

-Two high quality ear cleaners that are frequently recommended by veterinary dermatologists as well as general practitioner veterinarians are Epi-Otic Advanced Ear Cleaner (manufactured by Virbac Animal Health) and Douxo Micellar Solution (manufactured by Sogeval).
+Two high quality ear cleaners that are frequently recommended by veterinary dermatologists as well as general practitioner veterinarians are Epi-Otic Advanced Ear Cleaner and Douxo Micellar Solution.

-The ingredients in Epi-Otic Advanced Ear Cleaner include salicylic acid (antimicrobial and antifungal), parachlorometaxylenol (broad-spectrum antimicrobial), and monosaccharides (prevent microbial adherence and colonization).
-Epi-Otic Advanced Ear Cleaner is available through select online/retail stores and through licensed veterinarians.
+The ingredients in Epi-Otic Advanced Ear Cleaner include salicylic acid (antibacterial and antifungal), parachlorometaxylenol (broad-spectrum antibacterial), and monosaccharides (prevent bacteria adherence and colonization).
+Epi-Otic Advanced Ear Cleaner is available through select online/retail stores and at some veterinary hospitals.
 Click here for a link to purchase Epi-Otic Advanced Ear Cleaner on Amazon.

-The ingredients in Douxo Micellar Solution include phytosphingosine which is anti-inflammatory, anti-bacterial, and anti-fungal.
-Douxo Micellar Solution is available through select online/retail stores and through licensed veterinarians.
+The ingredients in Douxo Micellar Solution include phytosphingosine which is anti-inflammatory, antibacterial, and antifungal.
+Douxo Micellar Solution is available through select online/retail stores and at some veterinary hospitals.
 Click here for a link to purchase Douxo Micellar Solution on Amazon.

 How To Clean Your Pet’s Ears

 For cats, the way I recommend cleaning their ears is to moisten a cotton ball with ear cleaner, squeeze out the excess fluid, and then gently wipe out the outer ear and that portion of the ear canal that you can reach with your finger.
+Keep the cotton ball moist enough that some of the ear cleaner will gently drip into your cat’s ear canal while you are wiping the external ear canal.
 It is very easy to rupture a cat’s eardrum by squirting ear cleanser into the canal, therefore I do not recommend this in cats.

 Here are photos illustrating how to clean your dog’s ears step by step.
-These photos are of me cleaning my dog, Savanna’s, ears.
+These photos are of me cleaning my golden retriever Savanna’s ears.

-The key to healthy ears in your dog is to keep them clean.
+The key to healthy ears in your dog or cat is to clean your pet’s ears as needed.
 Check your dog’s ears once a week for excessive cerumen, debris, redness, or swelling.
 I generally recommend to clean your dog’s ears every three to four weeks or as needed.
-When you check your dog’s ears, if you see redness, swelling, an excessive amount of cerumen, or if your dog’s ears have a very bad odor, your dog may have an ear infection and you should take your dog to your veterinarian for an examination right away.
+When you check your dog’s or cat’s ears, if you see redness, swelling, an excessive amount of cerumen, or if your dog’s or cat’s ears have a very bad odor, your pet may have an ear infection and you should take your pet to your veterinarian for an examination right away.